Back

 At Truro School we are committed to offering both bursaries and scholarships.

-We are pleased here to outline the difference between these two types of award and our approach to them for prospective pupils applying for entry in September 2023 or afterwards.
+We are pleased here to outline the difference between these two types of award and our approach to them.

 Bursaries